kids under blanket with flashlight

 Emergency kit

 Extended power outages do happen and you need to be prepared.
 Ontario’s Emergency Measures Office recommends every family have an emergency survival kit.
 This will keep you comfortable for at least three days right after or during an emergency.
-Build your emergency kit.
+Learn how to build your emergency kit.

 Getting power restored